javamesql/AI-Powered-Meeting-to-Jira-Task-Workflow/README.md

 * **Agile Hierarchy:** Enforces Epic/Task parent-child relationships automatically.

 ### Next Steps
-* Improve interface, instead of a terminal.
+* Built a frontend interface, instead of a terminal.
 * Allow for editing of task/epic descriptions directly, instead of comments.
 * Continue experimenting AI Agent prompt, improving accuracy.
 * Not only comment actions from a meeting but from which meeting?
 Time stamps?